bilias/rqwatch/docs/DB_UPDATE_2_plus.md

     FOREIGN KEY (`user_id`) REFERENCES `users` (`id`) ON DELETE CASCADE;

 OPTIMIZE TABLE `mail_logs`;
 ```
+On MariaDB 10.4+ add `, ALGORITHM=INSTANT` to the `DROP COLUMN` statement to
+make it metadata-only.
+Without it the server may choose `COPY` and rebuild the
+whole table.

 Doing it manually leaves the `migrations` table without a record of it.